code-store-platform/directus-helper/readme.md

 ```

 ## How it works?
-After helper instalation and first run you can observe a new file in your ~/.config/directus.helper.settings
+After helper instalation and first run you can observe a new file in your
+* macOS: ~/Library/Preferences/directus-helper-nodejs/.settings.json
+* Windows: %APPDATA%\directus-helper-nodejs\Config (for example, C:\Users\USERNAME\AppData\Roaming\MyApp-nodejs\Config)
+* Linux: ~/.config/directus-helper-nodejs (or $XDG_CONFIG_HOME/directus-helper-nodejs )

 This config will hold tokens for your environments and settings for migration script

 ### Schema of directus.helper.settings